Frequently asked questions

 What is your I.Q.?

 That information is kept private.
-In the past a list with all of my test scores was online, but after abuse of it it was removed.
+In the past, a list with all of my test scores was online, but after abuse it was removed.
 I do not claim to be extremely intelligent; people may see me thus, but that is based on their perception of me and of what I have done, and not on knowledge of actual scores.

 I have a question that contains an assumption

-Please take the assumption out, put it into a separate question and ask that first.
-Questions containing assumptions cannot be answered if the assumptions are wrong; and those inclined to ask questions containing assumptions often get their assumptions wrong.
-For clarity: The question "Why is two plus two five?" cannot be answered because it contains the false assumption that two plus two is five.
-So, the proper way to go about it is to put the assumption into a separate question; that is, to first ask "Is two plus two five?".
+Please take the assumption out, put it into a separate question, and ask that first.
+Questions containing assumptions can not be answered if the assumptions are wrong; and those inclined to ask questions containing assumptions often get their assumptions wrong.
+Example: The question "Why is two plus two five?" can not be answered because it contains the false assumption that two plus two is five.
+So, the proper way to go about it is to put the assumption into a separate question; that is, to first ask "Is two plus two five?"

 i wants to ask a question in all lower case letters as i is too lazy to holds down the shift key